Helpful Power Outage tips

 - Restock your emergency kit with fresh batteries, canned foods and other supplies.

-Check out the Civil Defence website for more emergency information
+Check out the following sites for more helpful information